Prussian Poland Tour

 Cost

-If you are returning PolishOrigins Tours client or want to combine Prussian Poland Tour with tailor-made Genealogy Tour or Family & Friends Tour then you are entitled to a 600 PLN discount.
-Discounts do not combine.
+If you are a returning PolishOrigins Tours client or combine this with a Genealogy Tour or Family & Friends Tour, you are entitled to a 600 PLN discount.
+(Discounts do not combine.)

 Reservations:

-For reservation make a deposit of 1600 Polish zlotys per person and provide your chosen dates by filling the reservation form Reservation Form – PolishOrigins Prussian Poland Tour
+Make a deposit of 1,600 PLN per person using the Reservation Form – PolishOrigins Prussian Poland Tour.

-To see other our tour proposals like Genealogy Tour, Galicia Tour, Kingdom of Poland Tour, Wooden Treasurers of Southern Poland, Bobbin Lace Making Workshops, and tailor-made Family & Friends Tours visit: http://tours.polishorigins.com
+See more tours: Genealogy Tour, Galicia Tour, Kingdom of Poland Tour, Wooden Treasures of Southern Poland, Bobbin Lace Workshops, and Tailor-Made Family & Friends Tours.